bbauska/UC-Davis-Inter-jQuery/readme.md

   style="width:45%"
-  title="index.html load jQuery with correct version" alt="index.html load jQuery with correct version." />
+  title="index.html load jQuery with correct version" alt="index.html load jQuery with correct version." /> &nbsp;&nbsp;&nbsp;
 <img src="./images/image062.png?raw=true"
   style="width:45%"
   title="Run Flexslider from myscript.js"
   alt="Run Flexslider from myscript.js." />
 </p>

 But what if I really want to have the latest version of jQuery?
 Well, this is where knowing a little bit of JavaScript and a little bit of jQuery really helps, because I know that this load method here has been replaced.
 It&apos;s been deprecated.
 You could go look that up on the jQuery website if you wanted to.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 63/64. again, validate jquery (40) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">